Maxwell's equations: Circulation and curl

-Since Σ can be chosen arbitrarily, e.g. as an arbitrary small, arbitrary oriented, and arbitrary centered disk, we conclude that the integrand is zero if and only if Ampere's modified law in differential equations form is satisfied.
+Since Σ can be chosen arbitrarily, e.g. as an arbitrary small, arbitrary oriented, and arbitrary centered disk, we conclude that the integrand is zero if and only if the Ampère–Maxwell law in differential equations form is satisfied.

 The equivalence of Faraday's law in differential and integral form follows likewise.

 The line integrals and curls are analogous to quantities in classical fluid dynamics: the circulation of a fluid is the line integral of the fluid's flow velocity field around a closed loop, and the vorticity of the fluid is the curl of the velocity field.

 Charge conservation

 The invariance of charge can be derived as a corollary of Maxwell's equations.
-The left-hand side of the modified Ampere's law has zero divergence by the div–curl identity.
+The left-hand side of the Ampère–Maxwell law has zero divergence by the div–curl identity.
 Expanding the divergence of the right-hand side, interchanging derivatives, and applying Gauss's law gives: